+Divorce in North Carolina appears confusing at first glance, so it’s important to understand what you’re getting into before pursuing one.
 These are the five things you must do before you act on any thoughts you have about divorce.
 These steps are specific to NC divorce, but can be applied to divorce in most states.
 It’s important to be certain that you have done the things you need to do to feel good about your decisions.
-Here are the top five things to do:
+Here are the top five things:

 1. Talk to a Marriage Counselor or other professional who may be able to help you save your marriage.

 Even if you don’t think there’s hope for the marriage, “divorce counseling” can help you discover what went wrong, how to cope, and how to pick up the pieces and go on.
 Don’t wait for your spouse to participate.
-If you don’t know how to find a qualified counselor, our firm will be glad to recommend one or you can check out the directory of professionals at stayhappilymarried.com.
+If you don’t know how to find a qualified counselor, our firm will be glad to recommend.
+You can also check out the directory of professionals at stayhappilymarried.com, which is a great resource for finding counselors in North Carolina and surrounding states.
 Your employment, social or religious contacts might also provide leads.

 2. Talk to an attorney before you do anything.

 Even if you don’t end up hiring an attorney to handle your separation or divorce, you would be well advised to get as much information as you can before you even discuss divorce with your spouse.
-There’s a lot to know about divorce in North Carolina…our laws are complex and even the simplest situation can be very confusing to families already in distress.
-Actions you take now may very well affect the outcome of your divorce (see #3) and you need to understand your options ahead of time…not some time down the road when it may be too late to alter the outcome.
-Use this page to find attorneys who are well versed in the intricacies of North Carolina divorce law.
+There’s a lot to know about an NC divorce.
+Our laws are complex and even the simplest situation can be very confusing to families already in distress.
+Actions you take now may very well affect the outcome of your divorce (see #3) and you need to understand your options ahead of time… not some time down the road when it may be too late to alter the outcome.
+Use this page to find attorneys who are well versed in the intricacies of North Carolina divorce laws.

 3. Do not move out of the marital home without talking to an attorney first.

-Leaving the house without a good reason may cause you to pay alimony or may result in your inability to collect alimony.
+Leaving the house without a good reason may cause you to pay alimony or may result in your inability to collect alimony once the divorce is finalized.
 If you leave the house, you may also be unable to return until after a court divides the property.
 This process will take more than a year.
 The best advice is to stay in the house until after you talk with an attorney unless your spouse is violent.
 If your spouse is violent, you must take all steps necessary to protect yourself and your children.